The power of unusual animal friendships

 And when predator and prey become buddies, that requires serious trust from the animal on the prey end, Bekoff points out.

 The polar bears at SeaWorld San Diego in happier times.
-(Photo: samantha celera/flickr)
+(Photo: samantha celera [CC BY-ND 2.0]/Flickr)

 Animal friendships — whether in their own species or outside — can be very meaningful.
 Consider the story of Szenja, a 21-year-old polar bear who died at SeaWorld San Diego in mid-April after an unexplained illness including loss of appetite and energy, according to The San Diego Union-Tribune.
 Szenja had recently been separated from her long-time companion, Snowflake, who had been sent to the Pittsburgh Zoo & PPG Aquarium for a breeding visit.
 The pair had been together for 20 years.
 The polar bears made headlines in March when more than 55,000 people signed a petition not to separate the "best friends."

-Note: Editor's note: This story has been updated with new information since it was published in April 2017.